 Asian Studies

 The student majoring in Asian studies examines multiple facets of the cultures, traditions, and contemporary realities of Asian countries and peoples.
-The Asian Studies Program (major and minor) is interdisciplinary, with a significant linguistic component and opportunities for direct experience with an Asian culture.
+The Asian Studies Program (major and minor) is interdisciplinary, with a linguistic component and opportunities for direct experience with an Asian culture.

-Director of Asian Studies Program: Benjamin Bogin
+Director of Asian Studies Program: Joowon Park

-Associate Professors: Benjamin Bogin, Xiaoshuo Hou
+Associate Professor: Benjamin Bogin, Xiaoshuo Hou

 Assistant Professor: Ryan Overbey